averbraeck/medlabs/docs/1-install.md

 Go into the folder of the jar file, and run it with:

 ```
-java -jar medlabs-heros-full-2.1.4.jar
+java -jar medlabs-full-2.2.0.jar ./default.properties
 ```

-It will find the file `default.properties` and read the information to find all other files needed to run the experiment.
+It will use the file `default.properties` and read the information to find all other files needed to run the experiment.
 It will show a confirmation screen of the configuration in `default.properties`:

 ![](images/open-screen.png)